Nitric Oxide scientifically known as arginine-alpha-keto-glutarate

 Summary and Recommendation

-the industry, it has already received positive feedback from
+Nitric oxide has received positive feedback from several scientific

-several scientific studies.
-Nitric oxide (AAKG) offers increased
+studies.
+Nitric oxide (AAKG) offers increased levels of strength,

-Although there is less evidence to substantiate a valid argument
+evidence to substantiate a valid argument for increasing muscle

 the common recommendations range anywhere from 3-30 grams a day.